CSCfi/swift-ui-deployment/staging/README.md

       hostname of the request API
     - `BROWSER_DEBUG` for enabling the debug logs for staging instance

+#### Staging environment services
+All services need to be present in order for the `swift-browser-ui` to work as intended.
+The service descriptions can be foun from their respective YAML files and can be imported from there.

+#### Routes
+The `swift-x-account-sharing`, `swift-sharing-request`, `swiftui-upload-runner` and `swift-browser-ui` services require external routes to operate.
+These routes are used for public facing operations.
+Setting up the routes is outside the scope of this readme.
+The routes can be chosen at will, but the required ones need to be transfered over to the `swift-browser-ui` environment variables so they can be made discoverable.

 #### Staging environment upgrade
 The staging environment services can be uploaded by switching over to the new build tag, by editing the service YAML on Openshift.
 The upgrade can